The Best Beginner Mushroom Growing Hacks

 Mushrooms feed on the substrate you plant them in.
 Different mushrooms prefer different substrates, such as straw, wood chips, or compost.
 Adding supplements like gypsum or coffee grounds can further enhance your substrate to maximise yields.
 You only need to add a small amount of these ingredients to optimise your substrate for growth.

-Using spores to inoculate a kit works well and provides excellent results, but it is significantly slower than using a liquid culture or agar.
+Using spores to inoculate a kit works well and provides excellent results, but it is significantly slower than using a liquid culture (LC) or agar.
 LC and agar are much more powerful and precise and give you more control.
 They allow you to grow larger crops compared to the traditional spore inoculation due to the growth of rhizomorphic mycelium.
 It also allows you to isolate genetics that you wish to breed and grow massive flushes every time.

 6. Speed Hacking for Turbo Growth